dnsimple/dnsimple-support/content/articles/external-dns-providers.markdown

 ## Supported record types {#supported-record-types}

 Records of supported record types can be [synced](/articles/deployment-editor#record-syncing) from/to DNSimple to/from an external DNS provider.
-However, record fields not supported in DNSimple records will not be synced.
-Likewise, record fields, like [record notes](/articles/record-notes) and [regional record](/articles/regional-records) information, are only supported in DNSimple records.
+However, record fields that are not supported by DNSimple, or the destination provider will be ignored.
+For example, record fields like [record notes](/articles/record-notes) and [regional record](/articles/regional-records) information are only supported in DNSimple records.
 They will not be synced to the external DNS provider.

 #### Supported Route 53 record types